 As a designer by day, I became more and more obsessed with the concept of function and utility driven deign.
 I became obsessed with the small design decisions and craftsmanship of drinkware, tableware, and other useful pottery.
 My partner, who is a wonderful gift-giver, heard this growing interest and bought me a one time class at Clay by the Bay in San Francisco (where we were living at the time).
 I sat down at the wheel in that class and found that my usually busy (read: overactive) brain quieted.
 I came out of the class with a few wonky pots, and the seed for understanding how to play with form and proportion to make useful pots.
 I have since taken years of classes, workshops, read any book recommended to me, and generally steeped myself in the tradition and art form.

-As you can see in the sections above: the materials and processes are an integral part of the work that I make.
+As you can see in the sections above: the materials and processes are an integral part of the work I make.
 I am excited to continue to experiment, learn, and take in all I can to allow my work to continue to grow and evolve.